Graham Kennedy: Television career

 In January 1962 the national Graham Kennedy's Channel 9 Show was cancelled and replaced by The Channel 9 Show hosted by Bert Newton.
 Kennedy continued to fine-tune his IMT performances.
 Kennedy had a strong understanding of key technical elements of television and perfected his comic timing, and watched the lenses on the TV cameras, adjusting his performance depending on whether he was in a wide shot or a close up.
 Compilation highlight programs of IMT segments were screened in Sydney, Perth, Brisbane and Adelaide in May 1963 under the title The Best of Kennedy.
 The Best of Kennedy continued until December 1963.
 On IMT, Noel Ferrier was appointed the new Friday night host.
 Also in 1963 writer Mike McColl-Jones joined.
-Kennedy had often disliked having writers on the program, was reluctant for them to be publicly acknowledged, and often ignored all their material.
+Kennedy had often disliked having writers on the program, was reluctant for them to be publicly acknowledged, and often ignored all their material, preferring to rely on Tivoli shtick and sketches remembered by veterans like Joff Ellen.
 In the case of McColl-Jones, Kennedy seemed to like him and his comedy material, which was apparently the key requirement by which Kennedy would use a writer's material.
 McColl-Jones continued as a writer on the series for several years.
 Also in 1963 Ernie Carroll joined the writing team.
 Kennedy had apparently relaxed his attitude towards writers by this stage and seemed happy to use their material with few complaints.

 In 1964 Bert Newton abruptly disappeared from the program.
 It was not publicly acknowledged at the time but he had suffered a nervous breakdown.
 After a long absence he returned to appear on the Monday, Tuesday and Wednesday evening episodes.
 On 14 June 1965 IMT reached its 2,000th instalment and more people watched the show per capita than any other television program in the world.

 By this stage Fred Parslow was well established on the program's writing team and was a confidante of Kennedy's.

 When he was really down, depressed about things.
 A relationship had failed.
 He rang me in a terrible state and asked me to go down to his house in Frankston.
 Joan, my wife, said you better go.
 He sounded really desperate.
 There wasn't much he could do for such a long time.
 Of course, when he did start to get brave, he was too old for going around and picking up what he might enjoy.
 He was the first of our mega stars; there seem to be mega stars everywhere now.
 In those days, living in such a Sleepy Hollow like Melbourne, he found his life terribly, terribly difficult.
 And you can understand in those days.
 The times have changed.
 It's almost compulsory to be homosexual now.